abbashosseini/Vinci/README.md

 ### Vinci Library For Image Caching and Image loading [![](https://jitpack.io/v/abbashosseini/Vinci.svg)](https://jitpack.io/#abbashosseini/Vinci)

-> Vinci android library for Image Caching and Image Loading and its created multiThreading and make use of Concurrency for speedup the process for more read [WIKI](https://github.com/abbashosseini/Vinci/wiki)
+> Vinci android library for Image Caching and Image Loading and its support multiThreading and make use of Concurrency for speedup the process for more, read [WIKI](https://github.com/abbashosseini/Vinci/wiki)

 ### About VinCi :